Best time to visit Malaysia

 Within the country

 Flights are the fastest and most convenient way of traveling long distances around the country.
-There are a lot of daily flights between Kuala Lumpur and Borneo, Langkawi, George Town, Alor Setar and others in West Malaysia.
-Some airlines are AirAsia, Malaysia Airlines and Malindo.
+There are a lot of daily flights between Kuala Lumpur and Borneo, Langkawi, George Town, Alor Setar, and others in West Malaysia.
+Some airlines are AirAsia, Malaysia Airlines, and Malindo.

-Trains, buses, LRT (Light Rapid Transit) and monorail are also popular ways of traveling to satellite townships.
+Trains, buses, LRT (Light Rapid Transit), and monorail are also popular ways of traveling to satellite townships.
 Railways also connect Johor Bahru and Singapore.

 Within the city

-In Malaysia, you can choose between taxis, buses, trains.
+In Malaysia, you can choose between taxis, buses, and trains.
 In Kuala Lumpur, MRT (Mass Rapid Transit) and LRT (Light Rapid Transit) are also very common and convenient to use.